 The primary source of casein is dairy products.
 Many people make the mistake of assuming dairy only refers to cow’s milk — this isn’t true.
 The dairy industry relates to the production of any form of animal milk.

 So, which types of dairy products currently contain casein?
 Let’s look at the most common places you’re likely to find large amounts of casein.
 We’ll analyze dairy depending on the type of casein that it produces.

-The A2 casein protein may have a much less negative impact on the human body.
+As mentioned, the A2 casein protein may have a much less negative impact on the human body.
 A2 milk is much more like the type of milk that you find in human breast milk.
-Studies have shown drinking A2 milk is less likely to cause harmful side effects.
+Studies have shown that drinking A2 milk is less likely to cause harmful side effects.

 Types of Dairy that Primarily Contain A2 Casein